BuguDugu/SnakeTheGame/README.md

 Highlights ✨
 - 🧭 Main menu with Play, Settings, High Scores, Exit
+- 🌐 New Multiplayer lobby with name input and camera-follow gameplay
 - 🚀 Level select with 5 speeds (from chill to insane)
 - 🏅 In-memory Top 10 high scores
 - 🌿 Fresh menu visuals: styled buttons and a meadow background with a cute cartoon snake